Emily Hawk, Ph.D.

 Biography

-Hawk's research has been supported by fellowships and grants from the Smithsonian Institution, the Rockefeller Archives, the Society for U.S. Intellectual History, New York State Archives, Emory University, and the Gerald R. Ford Presidential Library.
-It has also earned accolades from the Dance Studies Association (Selma Jeanne Cohen Award), Popular Cultural Association (William M. Jones Award), and Western Association of Women Historians (Perry Graduate Poster Prize).
+Hawk's research has been supported by fellowships and grants from the Smithsonian Institution, Rockefeller Archives, Society for U.S. Intellectual History, New York State Archives, Emory University, and the Gerald R. Ford Presidential Library.
+She has also been recognized the Dance Studies Association's Selma Jeanne Cohen Award, the Popular Culture Association's William M. Jones Award, and the Western Association of Women Historians' Perry Graduate Poster Prize.

 Hawk is committed to teaching and student mentorship, grounded by a love for the liberal arts.
-A 2021 finalist for Columbia's Presidential Award for Outstanding Teaching and a Faculty Diversity Fellow, Hawk serves as an advisor to rural college applicants through the Fair Opportunity Project (2022-present) and is a former undergraduate academic advisor through Columbia's Center for American Studies (2019-2022).
+A 2021 finalist for Columbia University’s Presidential Award for Outstanding Teaching, she has served as a Faculty Diversity Fellow, an advisor to rural college applicants with the Fair Opportunity Project (2022–present), and an undergraduate academic advisor with Columbia’s Center for American Studies (2019–2022).

-Hawk holds a Ph.D. in U.S. History from Columbia University.
-She previosuly earned an M.A. with distinction in dance history at the University of Roehampton and a B.A., summa cum laude, Phi Beta Kappa, in dance and history from Franklin & Marshall College.
-She lives in Philadelphia with her husband Mark Harmon-Vaught, a higher education administrator.
+Hawk earned her Ph.D. in U.S. History from Columbia University, an M.A. with distinction in dance history from the University of Roehampton, and a B.A., summa cum laude, Phi Beta Kappa, in dance and history from Franklin & Marshall College.
+She resides in Philadelphia with her husband, Mark Harmon-Vaught, a higher education administrator.

 Talks & Presentations